agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 ---

-**Claim**: Public health intervention is a public good
+**Claim**: Public health intervention is a public good.

-**re-write Claim**: The value of Public health intervention is non-rivalrous and non-excludable
+**re-write Claim**: The value of Public health intervention is non-rivalrous and non-excludable.

 **Example-sub**: AMF does LLIN interventions in developing countries saving roughly 12500 lives in 2016 alone (50mn `$` with each life